jaspector

 Mineola's Building Inspection materials cover new residential and commercial construction, remodels, additions, swimming pools, accessory buildings, certificates of occupancy, signs, driveways, culverts, water and sewer related work, and trade permits.

-Typical processing time is No fixed plan-review turnaround was posted.
+Building permit processing times in Mineola, TX typically run No fixed plan-review turnaround was posted.
 Inspections called in by 4:00 p.m.
 Monday through Friday are to be performed the next business day..
+Timelines can vary based on project complexity and current department workload.